fosdick/datasciencecoursera/c3/Practical/codebook.md

 ```
 ## merge in the feature and activity labels so that we can begin the tidy data process.

-as described above we are relating the values in the feature and activity_labels file and inserting the text value names.
+As described above we are relating the values in the feature and activity_labels file and inserting the text value names.
 This way we can read more easily what the value is.
 Another key step in this process is the melt command that transforms the data set so that every value that was in a column has it's own row.

 ```r